Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Mutant Tank's damage = Pyro damage boost
 			// Mutant Tank's speed = Pyro speed boost
 			"Pyro Mode"				"0"

+			// The Mutant Tank will be reignited if it is extinguished while the ability is still activated.
+			// Note: This setting will automatically deactivate the ability if set to "0".
+			// Note: This setting can be overridden for specific players.
+			// --
+			// 0/"disabled"/"false"/"off"/"no": OFF
+			// 1/"enabled"/"true"/"on"/"yes": ON
+			"Pyro Reignite"				"1"

 			// The Mutant Tank's speed boost value when on fire.
 			// Note: This setting can be overridden for specific players.